neogeek/neogeek/README.md

 - 🎉 [videoplayer.js](https://github.com/neogeek/videoplayer.js) - This package helps display videos in the browser with variable input sources.
 - 🎉 [websocket-unity](https://github.com/neogeek/websocket-unity) - This package is a simple wrapper for the websocket-csharp library.
 - 🎉 [use-interval-with-timeout](https://github.com/neogeek/use-interval-with-timeout) - This package contains a custom wrapper for setInterval with a timeout.
+- 🎉 [random-word-uuid](https://github.com/neogeek/random-word-uuid) - This package is used for returning random works with specific character length.
+- 🎉 [format-elapsed-time](https://github.com/neogeek/format-elapsed-time) - This package contains a method for formatting elapsed time from the difference of two timestamps.

 ### Untitled Drawing Game